Jackery Explorer 1000 V2 Review: Long-Term Chest Freezer Test

 The solar recharge speed is genuinely impressive.
 On a clear day in February I went from dead to full before noon.
 That matters in real outages β most grid failures restore within 24 hours, and if you can recharge during the day you can run again that night.

-π Battery Health After 73 Days
+π Battery Health after extended use

 β‘ EcoFlow DELTA 3 Plus vs Jackery Explorer 1000 V2